TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

                         "ip" => "%{http_cf_connecting_ip}"
                     }
                     body_format => "json"
-                    # The field which will contains enriched data
+                    # The field in which will store enriched data
                     target_body => "geoip"
                 }
             }